Skip to main content

 About

-AWG through its Irish Contact Group, and in association with the School of Law, will establish a transnational commercial and leasing law project (the project) effective 1 September 2024.
+AWG through its Irish Contact Group, and in association with the School of Law, established a transnational commercial and leasing law project (the project) effective 1 September 2024.

 The project, which will run for an initial period of three years, will focus on the study of (1) legal development and theory, (2) transactional and dispute resolution practices, (3) public policy, and (4) legal education.
 It will have an inter-disciplinary aspect (business, economics, political science, and international affairs).

-A ‘participatory advisory board’ for the project will be formed with senior leaders from the Dublin legal community and select others.
-It will be actively involved in the project.
-As will students from Trinity College Dublin.
+A ‘participatory advisory board’ for the project was formed with senior leaders from the Dublin legal community and the School of Law.
+It is actively involved in the project as are students from Trinity College Dublin.

 Symposia